AGI Meaning: What Does Artificial General Intelligence Mean?

 Future Lifestyle With AGI

-- Intelligent personal assistants: Understand goals, not just commands
+• Intelligent personal assistants that understand goals, not just commands

 FAQ / People Also Ask (PAA)

-A: AGI stands for Artificial General Intelligence.
-It refers to AI systems capable of learning, reasoning, and performing intellectual tasks across multiple domains—just like a human—without being explicitly programmed for each task.
+AGI stands for Artificial General Intelligence.
+It refers to an AI system that could learn, reason, and perform intellectual tasks across many domains in a flexible, human-like way.

 Conclusion